 Amelia’s clients have ranged from Australian and international governmental bodies to media companies and banks, including the United Nations and World Bank.
 Amelia is now based in Jakarta where she frequently travels throughout the country for work.
 She regularly returns to Australia where is also an interpreter for the Sydney Southeast Asia Centre.

-Studying with the School of Languages and Cultures allowed me to get to a near-native level of proficiency in the Indonesian language, and go into areas such as literature, history and human rights.
+Studying with the School of Languages and Cultures allowed me to get to a near-native and bilingual level of proficiency in the Indonesian language, and to explore areas such as literature, history and human rights.
 I also studied Italian, and went on fantastic exchange programs and in-country study opportunities that allowed me to enhance my language skills.

 It’s an exciting challenge to learn a new language.
 People say it gets harder to learn a language after a certain age, but I don't believe that to be true.
 Learning languages keeps you young.
 The more multilingual you are, the greater the assets you have.
 Australia is a multicultural country so workplaces need people with multilingual capabilities – whether it’s translation, business, international relations, law, finance, technology or consulting.

 The more multilingual you are, the greater your assets.
 Australia is a multicultural country and workplaces need people with multilingual capabilities.